 Tel +64 3 479 5173

-The medical school has established a medical education research fund for research by our staff into education that includes MB ChB students.
-Funding round details will be released in early 2018.
+The medical school has established a medical education research fund and invites staff to apply to the inaugural Otago Medical School Medical Education Research Fund for grants to support research by our staff into education that includes MB ChB students.

 Otago Medical School supports our research-informed education by funding a PhD scholarship in medical education, which is advertised as it becomes available.